Applifier/unity-ads-helper/README.md

 * ##### onFailed
   `public static Action onFailed;`

-  Action to be fired if an error occurs while attempting to show an ad.
+  Action to be fired when an error occurs while attempting to show an ad.

 #### Static Methods